2-Day Tour: Snow Monkeys, Samurai Experience & Zenko-ji 'Shukubo' Stay

 |15:30||Depart the park and walk back out along the forest trail.|

 |16:20||Leave the Snow Monkey Park area and begin your return journey to Nagano.|

 This tour operates from the following meetup point in Nagano City:

 The meetup point is inside the station, in front of the Information Board directly across from the Shinkansen ticket gates.
 Be sure to look for the guide wearing a SNOW MONKEY RESORTS tour tag and ensure you are there prior to the meetup time as the tour will need to depart by 11:50

-- Accommodation at Yakuo-in inc. a ‘Standard Japanese-style Room’ with on-floor ‘futon’ bedding, shared bathroom along with dinner & breakfast.
+- Accommodation at a ‘Shukubo’ Temple Lodging in a ‘Standard Japanese-style Room’ with on-floor ‘futon’ bedding, shared bathroom along with dinner & breakfast.

 - Paid entry to the former Sanada Residence, former Higuchi Residence and Bunbu Gakko Literary & Military Arts School inc. samurai experience in Matsushiro on Day 1

 - Guided tour of Zenko-ji Temple, ‘sake’ tasting, lunch at Monzen Terrace Enya and paid entry to the Jigokudani Monkey Park on Day 2